Soare-Robert-Daniel/test/README.md

 - When designing the UI, **make it responsive**.
 Consider the experience of users on **mobile devices and tablets**.
 - Test with different scenarios using the `seedDatabase` function.
 Check if you can handle `1000` transactions. **By default the SQLite database is created in memory, you might need to change it if your machine can not handle it**.
 - Use the analysis provided by the `bun run lint` to improve your codebase with best practices.
-- You can share your experience in the [Feedback](./FEEDBACK.md) file.
-Examples:
-  - What was the most challenging part?
-  - Which aspects of the application did you enjoy implementing?
-  - Any suggestions for improvement?

 ### Resources